SurrealTiggi/kvm-install-vm/README.md

 - qemu-img
 - libvirt-client
 - libnss-libvirt
+- git (only if you use bootstrap.py)
 - pip (NB. --install will sort these dependencies out...hopefully)
+  - GitPython
-  - pyyaml
+  - PyYaml
-  - python-dotenv
+  - Python-DotEnv
-  - ansible
+  - Ansible

 Then, add `libvirt` and `libvirt_guest` to list of **hosts** databases in `/etc/nsswitch.conf`.
 See [here](https://libvirt.org/nss.html) for more